jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.3 And

-Performs a logical AND operator on two Boolean raster images.
+Performs a logical AND operator on two Boolean raster images..

 *Parameters*: